 The facilitation techniques known as “checking in” and “checking out”, described in our blog post on collaborative meetings, work well for virtual meetings.
 Using an opening question like “what do you most want/need from this meeting?” for the checking in and then “do you get what you wanted/needed and what are your next steps?” for checking out and letting people know they’ll be asked to respond to the question at the end helps keep them present and engaged.

 Multi-tasking during meetings is not only bad etiquette, it also negatively affects the quality of meeting.

 In this article, Keith Ferrazzi, suggests three ways to keep people engaged and cut out multi-tasking: use video, have one person assigned who can call on people to share their opinion at any time and give people different tasks during the meeting, that rotate from meeting to meeting.
 Tasks can include time-keeper, a minute taker, Q&A manager or listening for specific things like agreement or new ideas.
 He suggests that meeting leaders take a firm stand that multi-tasking is unacceptable and that everyone is expected to be mentally present.

 Know ahead of time what you will do if the technology fails, if connection is lost to one or more participants or if the call drops all together.
 Depending on the stage of the meeting, it may be appropriate to try again, reschedule or complete via a chat function or email.
 As a meeting leader, being prepared for this situation and ready to respond if it happens, is the best way to waste as little of your colleagues’ time as possible.

-Your meeting discussion in not the only thing about your meeting that's possibly virtual.
-Leave all the boring work to FirstAgendas meeting app, Assistant, and never again forget action items or decisions from the meeting.
+Your meeting discussion in not the only thing about your meeting that's possibly online.
+Leave all the boring work to FirstAgenda's meeting tool, and never again forget action items or decisions from the meeting.